 In 1949 Makerere College was granted University status and in the same year, the Bataka Party had been banned by the British Protectorate government, because of acts of riot and arson committed after a Bataka protest gathering.

-On 25th January 1971, Idi Amin toppled Apollo Obote in a coup.
+On 25th January 1971, Idi Amin toppled Apollo Milton Obote in a coup.
 Through his fear of the educated and because of his own ignoramus view of his place in the World, Amin and his henchmen persecuted the ‘intelligentsia’.
 The lowest point was the brutal murder of Makerere University’s Vice Chancellor Frank Kalimuzo in 1972.
 Many Lecturers, students and teachers left Uganda with many helping Kenya and Tanzania develop their own Education sector.
-It was downhill for Uganda.
+At that point, it was downhill for Uganda.

 In June 1979, Amin was toppled by a joint force of Tanzania Peoples Defense forces and Ugandan exiles of FRONASA and Kikosi Malum.
 Many academics slowly started returning to Uganda.
-The infrastructure of especially up-country schools was however, badly damaged and had fallen into a pathetic state by 1979.
-What little was left, in school libraries especially, was looted or burned.
+The infrastructure of especially upcountry schools was however, badly damaged and had fallen into a pathetic state by 1979.
+The little that was left, in school libraries especially, was looted or burnt.
 The ensuing fracas of the Obote II government (1980 – 1985) did little to rehabilitate the Education Sector.
 Training of teachers, and lecturers was NEVER a priority of Obote’s government.

 Uganda is a signatory to Agenda 63 of the African Union.
 Among the goals of Agenda 63, is “An Africa whose development is people driven, relying on the potential offered by African people, especially its women and youth, and caring for children” and “A prosperous Africa, based on inclusive growth and sustainable development.
 Also, the fourth goal of the Sustainable Development Goals (SDGs) is “Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.
 Uganda’s Education Sector in as other sectors, continues to meet the expectations and goals set by the UNs SDGs as well as the African Union’s Agenda 63.